 VA Guidelines On Charge Offs And Collections & How It Affects Credit

 Recent collections and/or charged-off accounts that hit consumer credit report will negatively affect credit scores.
 When consumers cannot pay their monthly debt, creditors will try to contact them and try to collect on their debt.
-If consumer cannot make their payments due to no income, collection proceedings will start:
+If the consumer cannot make their payments due to no income, collection proceedings will start:

 - The next move creditor most likely will make is to hire a third-party collection agency

 - Creditors can sell consumer debts for pennies on the dollar or work out an agreement with the collection agency where they get a percentage of the bad debt they collect